Saki Scheck

 Saki Scheck (15 October 1925 – 8 September 2001) was a Ghanaian politician and member of the first parliament of the second republic of Ghana representing Takoradi Constituency under the membership of the Progress Party.

 Early life and education

 Scheck was born 15 October 1925 in the Western Region of Ghana.
-He obtained his Bachelor of Laws from University of Oxford and he also attended Institute of International Studies, Geneva.
+He obtained his Bachelor of Laws from University of Oxford and he also attended the Graduate Institute of International Studies, Geneva.